Shin Seul-ki: Career

 On August 28, 2024, SBS and Big Smile Entertainment announced that Shin will be joining the upcoming SBS historical fantasy romantic comedy series The Haunted Palace in the role of Choi In-seon.
-The drama is scheduled to premiere on April 18, 2025.
+The drama premiered on April 18, 2025.

 On December 18, 2024, it is announced that Shin will be joining in the upcoming KBS2 family weekend drama, For Eagle Brothers as Dokgo Se-ri.
 The drama premiered on February 1, 2025.
 Shin's keen character analysis and colorful portrayal of Seri earned praises for her natural acting abilities.

 In March 2025, the professional nail brand, BANDI, selected Shin to be the global beauty's icon new brand ambassador.
 They explained the decision based on "Seulki's sophisticated and nature image match well with the "healthy beauty" value that BANDI pursues."
 The partnership is expected to help BANDI expand to other major K-beauty retailers such as Olive Young and Chicor.

 In May 2025, Seulki was confirmed to join the cast for the upcoming SBS' romantic comedy drama, Would You Marry Me.
-She will be playing the role of Yoon Jin-kyung, a family medicine doctor.
-The drama is scheduled to premiere late 2025.
+She played the role of Yoon Jin-kyung, a family medicine doctor.

+On December 31, 2025, Seulki received both the KBS Drama Award's Best New Actress Award for her role as Dokgo Seri in For Eagle Brothers and the SBS Drama Award's Best Supporting Actress in a Romantic Comedy Mini Series for her role as Yoon Jin-kyung in Would You Marry Me.